A Dichotomy Theorem for Ordinal Ranks in MSO: Intuitions

-Thus, in order to show that the constructed tree $t$ allows only witnesses $x$ of large rank, \eve shows a nested comb structure.
-But this has to be done for every $x$ such that $(t,x)\in\Gamma$, so, in a sense, for every run of $\CA$ over $(t,x)$ for some $x$.
+Thus, in order to show that the constructed tree $t$ allows only witnesses $x$ of layered depth at least $N$, an~additional role of \eve should be to show a~nested comb structure.
+But this has to be done for every $x$ such that $(t,x)\in\Gamma$, so, in a~sense, for every run of $\CA$ over $(t,x)$ for some $x$.
 As usual, we cannot require from \adam to choose a~run on the fly, during the game; an~interesting (even an~accepting) run of \CA can only be fixed after the whole tree (i.e.,~the whole future of the play) is fixed.
 This means that during the game we have to trace all possible runs of $\CA$.
-However, there are infinitely many runs, so we cannot do that.
-To deal with that, we keep track of all ``interesting'' states in the sets $T_n$, $R_n$, and we consider all possible transitions from them in step~3.
-This makes the situation of \eve a bit worse: she has to make decisions based only on the current state, not knowing the past of the run (the same state may emerge after two different run prefixes).
+However, there are infinitely many runs, so we cannot do that directly.
+To deal with that, we keep track of all ``interesting'' states in the sets $R_n$, $T_n$, and we consider all possible transitions from them in step~\ref{st:G-selectors}.
+This makes the situation of \eve a~bit worse: she has to make decisions based only on the current state, not knowing the past of the run (the same state may emerge after two different run prefixes).
 But it turns out that \eve can handle that; in our proof this corresponds to positionality of strategies in an~auxiliary game considered in \cref{sec:aux-game}.